agabor/docs/_includes/android/objects.md

 We do not recommend storing large pieces of binary data like images or documents on `ParseObject`.
 We recommend you use `ParseFile`s to store images, documents, and other types of files.
 You can do so by instantiating a `ParseFile` object and setting it on a field.
 See [Files](#files) for more details.

-For more information about how Parse handles data, check out our documentation on [Data](#data).
+For more information about how MSG handles data, check out our documentation on [Data](#data).

 ## Subclasses